taniskjha/Mission-10X-Your-JS/README.md

 ## 3 - [What's the diffrence between Var vs Let vs Const ? ](#)

-Variable declaraed using var keyword inside the function is available throughout that function as well as to nested function, see example below
+Variable declared using var keyword inside the function is available throughout that function as well as to nested function, see example below

 ```javascript
 function multiplyNum() {